Let's Love (Melanie C song)

 "Let's Love" is a song by English singer Melanie C from her second studio album, Reason.
 It was released as a single exclusively in Japan on 6 August 2003, after "Let's Love" was licensed to a Toyota TV commercial that ran for six months throughout 2003.

 Performances

 Although there was no music video to accompany the single's release, Melanie C did perform the song live as part of her Reason Tour.
 She also included the song in the set-lists of The Barfly Mini-Tour (2004) and This Time Canadian Tour (2008).

-Format and track listing

-This is the format and track listing of the major single release of "Let's Love".